ska-telescope/cdm-shared-library/README.md

 ```

 **Note:** These unit tests rely on a local copy of the telescope model data downloaded
 to `tests/fixtures/tmdata/`.
-In the event that the telescope model is
-modified and you need a later version of the data, update the version specified as
-`TMDATA_VERSION` in the `Makefile` and run
+Updating the `ska-telmodel` library will not automatically
+refresh this downloaded data on your workstation.
+You may need to run:

 ```shell
 rm -r tests/fixtures/tmdata/